lananovikova10/diplodoc-example/docs/en/about.md

 # About Stream

-Stream is a streamlined HTTP networking library for Kotlin, leveraging [Kotlinx Coroutines](*Kotlin-Coroutines) for efficient, asynchronous network operations.
+not_var{{ product }} is a streamlined HTTP networking library for Kotlin, leveraging [Kotlinx Coroutines](*Kotlin-Coroutines) for efficient, asynchronous network operations.
 It offers a clean API and seamless integration with Kotlin Flow for handling real-time data streams.

 {% cut "Click to see more" %}